 The continuous onslaught of winter storms has greatly improved the drought situation across the central and northern parts of the region.
 Both South Dakota and Wyoming observed a nearly 11 percent decrease in D2 to D4 (severe to exceptional drought) this past month, while Kansas experienced an 11 percent reduction in D0-D4.
 Elsewhere in the region, other improvements and degradation were observed.
 According to the Climate Prediction Center’s U.S. Monthly Drought Outlook for March, drought conditions will improve in eastern South Dakota and western Wyoming.

-According to the Climate Prediction Center, La Niña conditions are likely to continue through the end of the year.
+According to the Climate Prediction Center, La Niña conditions are likely to weaken and transition into ENSO-neutral this spring.
 A La Niña advisory is currently in effect.
 For more information, visit https://www.cpc.ncep.noaa.gov/products/analysis_monitoring/lanina/enso_evolution-status-fcsts-web.pdf

 The seasonal temperature and precipitation outlook presented below combine the effects of long-term trends, soil moisture, and when applicable, the El Niño Southern Oscillation (ENSO).
 To learn more about these outlooks, please visit http://www.cpc.ncep.noaa.gov.

-The three-month temperature outlook shows an increased chance of above-normal temperatures across the majority of the United States.
-Equal chances of above-, below-, and near-normal are present in the Dakotas, otherwise, above-normal temperatures are favored.
+The three-month temperature outlook shows an increased chance of below-normal temperatures across the northern United States, while above-normal temperatures are favored for the southern and eastern states.
+Increased chances of below-normal temperatures are present in North Dakota, while above-normal temperatures are slightly favored in Colorado.